dometdemont/DO288-apps/nodejs-helloworld/README.md

 	      - name: the node name in OpenStack
 	      - groups: the ansible list of groups this node belongs to
 	      - fqdn: the fully qualified domain name of this node
-    - hpe5gApp.yaml: to retrieve the application definition as an HPE5gApp kind, deployable using the hpe5g operator.
-This operator has to be installed beforehand from https://quay.io/cnr registryNamespace: dometdemont
+    - hpe5gApp.yaml: to retrieve the application definition as an OpenShift application template with optional parameters
     - dump: to retrieve the concatenation of resources passed as payload with the resources defined in the session; the returned json is a merge of both set of resources, ready for a single shot deployment
-    - save: similar to dump, but resulting in an HTML session ready to use as a starting point for other deployments
+    - save: similar to dump, but resulting in an HTML session ready to use as a starting point for other deployments.
+The saved session is standalone.
     - hpe5g.yaml: to retrieve an OpenStack Heat template deploying a full OpenShift cluster, HPE5G resources, and/or additional instances made available to run custom tools.

 - Optional parameters: